AlmaCookBook/AlmaCookBook.github.io/docs/conda/basics.md

   mamba create --name <env name> r-base=<version>
   ```

-This will create a new environment that has an associatied name that you have provided, here represented by `<env name>`, and a
+This will create a new environment that has an associated name that you have provided, here represented by `<env name>`, and a
 corresponding version, here represented by `<version>`.
 As a concrete example, we can create an environment called "tmp_python"
 using Python 3.11: